HEE is here to improve the quality of healthcare for the people and patients of England through education, training and lifelong development of staff.

-HEE is now established as a Non-Departmental Public Body, as of 1 April 2015, under the provisions of the Care Act 2014.
+Originally established as a Special Health Authority in 2012, we are now a Non-Departmental Public Body (NDPB), as of 1 April 2015, under the provisions of the Care Act 2014.

 Here at HEE, we believe that the most important resource the NHS has is its people.
 Without a skilled workforce there is no NHS.
 There are few careers that are as rewarding as one in the NHS, or that give you the opportunity to work with such a variety of people.
 Each and every one can make a difference to patients.

 More than 160,000 students are at this moment studying to be part of our future workforce.
 That includes doctors, nurses, midwives, paramedics, physiotherapists and many more roles – in fact there are over 300 different types of jobs performed by more than one million people in the NHS.

 Our vision is to provide the right workforce, with the right skills and values, in the right place at the right time to better meet the needs and wants of patients – now and in the future.

 The NHS is a complex system.
 The diagram below shows how we fit into the NHS world, and work with our partners.